petsol/MultiAgentCooperation_UnityAgent_MADDPG_Udacity/README.md

   - unityagents 0.4
 - Clone repo
 - Update environment path in you copy (Tennis.ipynb)
-- Run the Tennis.ipynb notebook (multiagent_resources.py should be in the same directory)
+- Run the Tennis.ipynb notebook (multiagent_resources.py should be in the same (working) directory)

 \*(higher might work, but not guaranteed)